 Training Module

-AI uncertainty, limitations & common failure modes across predictive and generative AI systems
+AI uncertainty, limitations and common failure modes across predictive and generative AI systems

 AI systems operate under uncertainty.
 Their behaviour shifts with data, context, integration choices, and human interaction.
 When these limits are not understood, organisations either over-trust or over-block AI, creating governance and operational risk.